deepak-northapp/vibe-cli/README.md

 **Easy wins**
 - Add support for Python, Go, Rust files
-- Add a `.vibeconfig` file so you don't need to export the API key every time
+- Add a `.codebriefconfig` file so you don't need to export the API key every time
 - Export report as PDF or JSON

 **Medium effort**